Laurentsandler/ESPAssistant/JOURNAL.md

 ---

 ## December 7, 2025

-Designed a case with space for a small battery, about a couple of millimeters thick.
-I added flexible pieces on the case to push the buttons, which should make it more functional while keeping the design compact.
-Added the STL files to the repository so anyone can print their own case.
+I designed a case and included space for a small battery, a couple of millimeters thick, and some flexible pieces on the case to push the buttons.
+Some photographs are attached below.
+And I added the STL files to the repository.

 **Files added:**
 - `Case with space for battery.stl`